DefiniDev/Library/README.md

 ## Description

+Personal digital library-record app.

-Library assignment for The Odin Project: Full-stack JavaScript course.
+Assignment piece for The Odin Project: Full-stack JavaScript course.

 Outcome of this project: